 Many months back, I was cooking Deb Perelman's Harvest Roast Chicken with Grapes, Olives, and Rosemary at my friend's house.
-The recipe is one of those love-at-first-bite sort of experiences, and over time it's become a staple at my house.
+The recipe is one of those love-at-first-bite sort of experiences, and over time it's become a staple in my house.

-It's super simple, but relies on one key process: browning the chicken, skin-side down, in a cast iron skillet before tucking it into the oven.
+It's super simple, but relies on one key process: browning the chicken, skin-side down in a cast iron skillet, before tucking it into the oven.
 Perelman makes a very specific note about not moving the chicken until the skin bronzes and releases itself from the pan.

 Too much moving things around the pan, that's what.

-Months later as I watched another friend push hash browns around the pan to no avail, I realized it's one of the most obvious and easy mistakes to make in the kitchen: If you fiddle around with everything in the pan too much, it won't brown properly.
+Months later, as I watched another friend push hash browns around the pan to no avail, I realized it's one of the most obvious and easy mistakes to make in the kitchen: If you fiddle around with everything in the pan too much, it won't brown properly.
 Instead, take a deep breath, resist the urge to stir, and count to 10.

 Why You Shouldn't Stir Too Often